Routine Breast Implant Replacements

 Do All Breast Implants Need To Be Routinely Replaced Every 10 Years?

-Accordingly, we strongly believe that there is no justification in subjecting every woman to the repeat costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.
+Accordingly, we believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.

-Therefore, we believe that rather than replace every implant after 10 years, a more logical approach is for patients to check the integrity of their implants with a simple Breast Ultrasound every 18 months to 2 years.
-If the Ultrasound ever suggests a possible rupture, and it is confirmed by MRI Examination, replacement is then certainly indicated and justified.
+Therefore, we believe that rather than replace every implant every 10 years, a more logical approach is for patients to check the integrity of their implants with a simple Breast Ultrasound every 1-2 years.
+If the Ultrasound ever suggests a possible rupture, and such rupture is confirmed by MRI, replacement is then certainly indicated and justified.

 Do Breast Implants Carry a Manufacturer’s Warranty?

-For full details, please refer to each manufacturer’s Product Warranty Policy online.
+For full details, please refer to each manufacturer’s online Product Warranty Policy.